padogrid/hazelcast-3n4-docker-debezium_kafka/README.md

 ## Starting Docker Containers

 There are numerous Docker containers to this demo.
 We'll first start the Hazelcast cluster containers and then proceed with the Debezium containers.
-For this demo, we intentionally made each container to run in the foreground so that you can view the log events.
+By default, the scripts provided run the containers in the foreground so that you can view the log events.
 You will need to launch a total of eight (8) terminals.
+If you have a screen splitter such as Windows Terminal, it will make things easier.
+You can also run some of the scripts in the background by including the '-d' option.
+These scripts are mentioned below.

 ### Start Hazelcast Containers